TosbackCgusBridge-Bot/CGUs-versions/Medium/Terms of Service.md

 **Deleting Your User Content**

 When you delete particular items of your User Content from Medium Services, we will make reasonable efforts to make it inaccessible and to cease use of it.
 However, we have to point out, and you understand and agree, that there may be a delay because of operational requirements.
-Moreover, notwithstanding your effort to delete it, your Subscriber Content may remain available and stored on our servers through the accounts of other Users, particularly when others have referred to it, quoted it, or commented on it.

 INTERLUDE